sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Backstory

 This data flow concerns the management of *Secrets.*  A *Secret* is considered to be any data, and its corresponding metadata, that an end user deems as sensitive and therefore wants to keep private.
-This includes data such as passwords, but can include any type of sensitive data, as long as it falls within the limitations of the *Secrets Manager.*
+This includes data such as passwords, but can include any type of sensitive data, as long as it falls within the limitations of the *Secrets Manager* application.

 #### Use Cases